vinuwara/DSGP-group-7/README.md

 |                        |PyCharm                        |2022.3.1          |

-1. installing dependencies
+1. Installing dependencies

- a.open cmd
+ a.Open cmd
-  select location of git file
+   Select location of git file
-  go to app-development file - cd DSGP-group-7\app-development type npm install ~this install the dependencies needed to run the applications~
+   Go to app-development file - cd DSGP-group-7\app-development Type npm install ~this install the dependencies needed to run the applications~

- b.open cmd
+ b.Open cmd
-  select location of git file
+   Select location of git file
-  go to gojarawalu-identification-tool - cd DSGP-group-7\gojarawalu-identification-tool
+   Go to gojarawalu-identification-tool - cd DSGP-group-7\gojarawalu-identification-tool
-  type pip install -r requirements.txt ~ this install the dependencies for the brownspot and gojarawalu api to run ~
+   Type pip install -r requirements.txt ~ this install the dependencies for the brownspot and gojarawalu api to run ~

- c.open cmd
+ c.Open cmd
-  select location of git file
+   Select location of git file
-  go to Rasa-Agriculture-Chatbot file cd DSGP-group-7\Rasa-Agriculture-Chatbot type pip rasa install ~ this install the dependencies for the rasa chatbot api ~
+   Go to Rasa-Agriculture-Chatbot file cd DSGP-group-7\Rasa-Agriculture-Chatbot Type pip rasa install ~ this install the dependencies for the rasa chatbot api ~

 2. Starting the app

-  a.rasa chatbot api
+  a.Rasa chatbot api

-   open cmd
+   Open cmd
-   select location of git file
+   Select location of git file
    cd DSGP-group-7\Rasa-Agriculture-Chatbot
    rasa run -m models --enable-api --cors "*" --debug ~ keep this cmd open ~

-  b.brownspot and gojarawalu api
+  b.Brownspot and gojarawalu api

     open the main-api.py file in website-dev and run the python program

   c.Launching the mobile application on an android emulator

-   open new cmd
+   Open new cmd
-   select location of git file
+   Select location of git file
    cd DSGP-group-7\app-development
    npm start
-   press a
+   Press a
    ~ keep this cmd open ~